aaronmams/jekyll-now/_posts/2017-09-15-Machine learning and econometrics 1.md

 # Training

-I have 42,542 observations in my data set so I'm going to randomly select 8,508 (20%) observations to be my 'validation' set.
+I have 42,506 complete observations in my data set so I'm going to randomly select 8,501 (20%) observations to be my 'validation' set.
 The other 80% of the data is going to be used for model fitting.

 ```R
 # the data I use comes from here: